-When business owners contemplate expansion and growth of their business enterprise and brand, they must first make a fundamental decision on strategy and method of expansion.
-Should they (a) expand on their own, utilizing their own time, capital, and other resources on a location-by-location basis, or should they (b) leverage the efforts of others who are willing to invest their own time, effort, and assets to grow the business brand?
+When businesses and their owners contemplate expansion and growth of their business enterprise and brand in the United States, they must first make a fundamental decision on strategy and method of expansion.
+Should they (a) expand on their own, utilizing the owner's own time, capital and other resources on a location-by-location basis, or should they (b) leverage the efforts of others who are willing to invest the time, effort and assets to grow the business brand?

 Successful businesses typically have a solid and growing market share as well as strong profitability and brand recognition in their core geographic markets.
-So, if a business owner can sufficiently capture and efficiently package the business model and underlying business formulas which generated this success into a franchise model, then franchising might be the best path for expansion.
+If that business owner can sufficiently capture and efficiently package the business model and underlying business formulas which generated this success into a franchise model, then franchising might be the best path for expansion.
 But that is easier said than done.

-Franchising allows a business owner to expand into new geographic markets by allowing others to use an owner's established systems and branding to duplicate them into these new markets.
-Setting up a franchise system provides for growth by utilizing capital provided by others to acquire capital assets, operating assets, as well as funding opening and other operational costs for additional storefronts under the business brand.
-A franchise arrangement also reduces certain risks and liabilities for the owner-turned-franchisor such as those related to loans, leases, employees, and vendors, as those become franchisee responsibilities.
+Franchising allows a business to expand into new geographic markets by allowing others to use an owner's established systems and branding to duplicate the systems and expand the brand into other markets.
+Setting up a franchise system provides for growth by utilizing capital provided by others so they can acquire capital assets, operating assets, as well as funding opening and other operational costs for their storefronts under the business brand.
+A franchise arrangement also reduces certain risks and liabilities for the owner-turned-franchisor such as those related to loans, leases, employees and vendors, as those become franchisee responsibilities.

-Once a business owner has developed a franchise model, finding the right people to sign up as franchisees is the next step.
-Those are people who are genuinely interested in an opportunity to own a business and be their own boss, but do not necessarily have the abilities or resources to build a new business completely from scratch and, therefore, wish to join in on a successful and proven business model.
+Once a business has developed a franchise model, finding the right people to sign up as franchisees is the next step.
+Those are people who are genuinely interested in an opportunity to own a business and be their own boss, but do not necessarily have the capabilities or resources to build a new business completely from scratch and, therefore, wish to join in on a successful and proven business model.
+On the other end of spectrum are mature investors who are ready, willing, and able to bring and grow a successful brand in the U.S. market.

 Franchising incentivizes franchisees to become invested in the success of their franchised business because they pay both an up-front initial franchise fee and ongoing royalty fees (and other fees, such as brand advertising fees) to the franchisor, and in many cases, invest a significant part of their net worth into the new business.
-Many business owners who turn to franchising find talented individuals who are very committed to making sure their franchise is a success.
-However, business owners looking into franchising should keep in mind that the success of one or even several pre-franchising owner-operated storefronts (by such prospective franchisor business owner) is not a sure prediction of success of additional storefronts in a franchise model.
+Many businesses who turn to franchising find talented individuals and investors who are very committed to making sure their franchised unit is a success.
+However, businesses looking into franchising should keep in mind that the success of one or even several pre-franchising owner-operated storefronts (by such prospective franchisor business owner) is not a sure prediction of success of additional storefronts in a franchise model.

-Franchising is not the best solution for every owner considering expansion.
+Franchising is not the best solution for every business considering expansion in the United States.
 An owner relinquishes some control when bringing in others to open and run a business unit as a franchise.
-While a franchisor retains certain powers over franchisees in the wider scope of the operation of the business unit, such as through the implementation of system-wide standards applicable to all franchisees, a franchisor is not permitted to exercise too much control over a franchisee, and certainly not over day-to-day operations of the franchisee's business.
+Under U.S. law, while a franchisor retains certain powers over franchisees in the wider scope the operation of the business unit, such as through the implementation of system-wide standards applicable to all franchisees, a franchisor is not permitted to exercise too much control over a franchisee, and certainly not over day-to-day operations of the franchisee's business.